top of page

 A full medical history will be requested and you will be asked to sign a consent form.
 This information will be kept confidential.

-The therapist will then use their hands to apply pressure to the feet and lower leg, hands, ears or face, dependent upon the type of reflexology chosen.
+The therapist will then use their hands to apply light pressure to the feet and lower leg, hands, ears or face, dependent upon the type of reflexology chosen.
 You may feel areas of mild discomfort during the session, but generally the experience should be relaxing.
-The therapist may recommend a course of sessions.
+A course of sessions may be recommended.

 Will reflexology help me?